 That is the substantive concern and it is not the intention of the Bill.
-In light of that, and in faith that the Minister of State will remove the two lines, I will not press the amendments.
+In that light and in faith the Minister of State will remove the two lines, I will not press the amendments.

 I thank the Minister of State and his officials for their engagement with me between the Stages of the Bill.
-We made significant progress together and the Bill is strengthened by that.
+We made significant progress together and the Bill was strengthened by it.
 I look forward to watching the further debates from a distance.
-I am sure that it will move very quickly when it comes back with the amendments that have been committed to on Committee Stage in the Dáil.
+I am sure it will move very quickly when it comes back with the amendments that have been committed to on Committee Stage in the Dáil.

-I am normally my own party's spokesperson on this issue but I cannot say much because I am in the Chair.
-I thank the Minister of State and his officials and I thank Senator Higgins for her input.
+I am normally my party's spokesperson on this issue, but I cannot say much because I am in the Chair.
+I thank the Minister of State and his officials and Senator Higgins for her input.
 She has put a lot of time and effort into it.

 I thank the House for passing the Bill 15 minutes ahead of time.